Gush Ad: Gushcloud 1.0

-Gush Ad, which originally was christened as Gushcloud, had registered users (known as Gushers) earn GC$ (Gushcloud Dollars) by completing tasks on the Gushcloud platform which could then be cashed out for real money via internet banking or PayPal, or donated to charity.
+Gush Ad, which was originally named Gushcloud, had registered users (known as Gushers) earn GC$ (Gushcloud Dollars) by completing tasks on the Gushcloud platform which could then be cashed out for real money via internet banking or PayPal, or donated to charity.
 Users could also earn Karma Points by completing similar tasks for additional bonuses on the platform, however, this feature was phased out early in its introduction and was not available in Gushcloud 1.5.

 A mobile app for Gushcloud 1.5 was available for download in the Apple Store with features similar to that of the website.

 The Social Sentiment Network proved to be ahead of its time for Asia, with traction for the Rewards Platform outpacing that for the Social Sentiment Network.
 The company concluded that the Rewards Platform was more appealing to its predominantly Asia-based users, hence the decision to focus its development and resources on the Rewards Platform.
 The Social Sentiment Network, Gushcloud.com, is still currently being built, till indefinite notice.
 The Rewards Platform was rebranded to its existing name today, Gush Ad.

 Gush Ad was launched on 23 October 2012 as the social advertising platform that incentivized consumers to interact with advertisements.
 An interaction could refer to completing surveys, sharing messages, or referring products to friends on social networks such as Twitter through engagement in rewarded advertising tasks.
 It also saw the fresh conceptualization of a Gush Wallet for advertising credits to be accumulated, where users could earn virtual dollars from campaigns, spend their earnings on the redemption store, or cash out for real money via PayPal or internet banking.

 Users sign up for an account using their email addresses or their Twitter.
 It will thereafter be necessary for them to link their Gush Ad account together with their Twitter account to complete Twitter tasks prevalent on the platform.

-Future

-The company has been in talks with various organizations to move forward with scalable plans via its B2B advertising tools (ad widgets, publisher dashboard, SDKs, APIs).
-The holding company, Gushcloud P/L, also has a subsidiary arm of bloggers, influencers and celebrities whose social media platforms are marketed by Gushcloud.